KvGeijer/My-Webpage/content/research/the-power-of-graph-neural-networks/index.md

 ## Message Passing Neural Networks

-Let's expand the idea from CNN we showed before, to create a Message Passing Neural Network (MPNN).
+Let's expand the idea from CNN which we showed before, to create a Message Passing Neural Network (MPNN).
 Given the following graph

 ![Graph](./graph.svg)

-we can want to use the idea of aggregating neighbor embeddings as shown above.
+we want to use the idea of neighbor aggregation to find intermediate embeddings.
 Furthermore, the algorithm should not just take the immediate neighbors into account, but also their neighbors, and their neighbors, and so on.
 This can be done by creating a custom computation network for each node.
 The following image depicts the computation graph for the green node above.

 ![Green Computation Graph](./node-computation-graph.svg)